-A Member State receiving an ECCL or drawing a PCCL is placed under enhanced surveillance by the Commission for its availability period.
+A Member State receiving an ECCL, ECCL+ or drawing a PCCL is placed under enhanced surveillance by the Commission for its availability period.
 The content of the enhanced surveillance will vary according to the nature of the risks to financial stability or imbalances to address.
+Where the regular EU multilateral surveillance (EIP, SGP...) identifies possible risks with regards to the financial stability of the Member State concerned after the end of the availability period, the Commission is expected to make this Member State subject to enhanced surveillance.